Deism in England and France in the 18th century: John Toland (1670–1722)

 Toland is best known for his famous work, Christianity not Mysterious, which was much influenced by John Locke's Essay Human Understanding.
 Embracing Locke's epistemology, Toland asserted reason is the "Foundation of all Certitude."
 Like Locke, he viewed reason as a mental faculty:

-Every one experiences in himself a Power or Faculty of various Ideas or Perceptions of things: Of affirming or denying, according as he sees them to agree or disagree: And so of loving and desiring what seems good unto him; and of hating and avoiding what he thinks evil.
-The right Use of all these Faculties is what we call Common Sense, or Reason in general.

 Toland employed the distinction between nominal and real essences to claim that God provided humanity the capacity to know only the nominal essences of the created world.
 This belief informed Toland's philosophy of nature.
 He argued that all parts of the universe were in motion.
 Additionally, motion was part of the definition of matter and was, therefore, an aspect of its nominal essence.
 No further knowledge of the creation was possible because the cause of motion was an unknowable real essence.
 Lockean and theological commitments explain Toland's peculiar reading of Isaac Newton's Principia Mathematica, which has long attracted interest from historians of science.
 A theological motivation for Toland's worldview sheds new light on the underlying assumptions of his natural philosophy and on English Deism more generally.

 Indeed, it was Toland who invented the word, 'pantheist', and it was quickly taken up by his associates writing in French but living in the Netherlands.
 In contrast to the providentialism and, in some cases, the Deism of the moderate, Newtonian Enlightenment, the radicals postulated pantheism – or another commonplace term, materialism - and it horrified the liberal exponents of the new science who invariably brought their influence to bear against them.
 Eighteenth-century materialism had many origins and faces.
 One version, heavily indebted to a heretical reading of Descartes, emphasized the mechanical and self-moved properties of matter; another, that is here called pantheism, emphasized the vitalistic, spirit-in-matter qualities of nature and tended inevitably to deify the material order.
 The name to be most obviously associated with the deification of nature is of course, Baruch de Spinoza, resident until his death in 1677 in Amsterdam.
 With debts to both Toland and Spinoza, the latter philosophy belonged to the radical coterie whose history we are tracing.